 Do you have health issues when you consume foods such as alcohol, bananas, chocolate, milk, nuts, papayas, pineapples, or shellfish?
 Does consumption of these foods lead to headaches, high blood pressure or heart rate, anxiety, increased body temperature, dizziness, or swelling?
 If so, histamine intolerance might be an issue for you to consider.

 Histamine is a chemical used by our digestive and nervous systems, but it’s best known as being a response to an allergic agent.
 It sounds the alarm for the rest of the immune system to respond to the perceived threat while dilating the blood vessels so that our white blood cells can do their thing.
 Once histamines have done their job, enzymes break it down so it doesn’t continue to affect us.

-If we have issues with gluten, leaky gut, SIBO, inflammation, genetics, certain medications, or high-histamine foods, the enzymes required to remove the histamine DAO and HNMT, are not able do their job effectively, at which point we may experience unexplained symptoms throughout the body.
-High histamine levels may also contribute to gut issues by creating zonulin.
+If we have issues with inflammation/infection, genetics, certain medications, gluten or high-histamine foods, the enzymes required to remove the histamine (DAO and HNMT) are not able do their job effectively.
+This may lead to symptoms throughout the body.
+In addition, high histamine levels may also contribute to gut issues by creating zonulin.
 This protein causes gaps between our intestinal cell walls which may cause leaky gut.

 What causes high histamine levels?